AdamJNew/Log4j-Log4Shell-POC-Demo/README.md

 - Ubuntu Server

 # Kali Linux
+clone the git repo to your Kali VM
 ## Prepping Java File
 Edit the .java file to enter your local Kali machines IP
 ```